 1. Great Art for Little Hands: Coloring Book Series

 Prestel has created a noteworthy series of coloring books by different authors.
 Each one is dedicated to the masterpieces of a great artist.
-Besides stimulating the interest of kids about the art universe, these books are designed to give them plenty of space to color outside the lines and to use their creativity no matter what their age!
+Besides stimulating the interest of kids about the art universe, these books are designed to give them plenty of space to color outside the lines and to use their creativity no matter their age!

 2. The Power of a Pencil